-Revenue in the Medical device sector increased by 2.6 per cent to NOK 484.9 million in 2016 (NOK 472.6 million), corresponding to 23.2 per cent of the group's revenues (24.2 per cent).
+Revenue in the Medical device sector decreased by 6.1 per cent to NOK 455.2 million in 2017 (NOK 484.9 million), corresponding to 18.7 per cent of the group's revenues (23.2 per cent).
 The medical sector is less cyclical than other market segments and the demand quite stable.
-Kitron focuses on additional growth in this segment and expects a long-term positive development.
-The order backlog decreased by 5.7 per cent.
+Kitron expects to grow about in line with the total market, but as a percentage of Kitron's revenue, this market sector may decline somewhat.
+The order backlog increased by 12.9 per cent.